SungHoHong2/Leetcode-Experiment/medium/Longest_Palindromic_Substring/README.md

     def longestPalindrome(self, s: str) -> str:
         # set the variable for the largest substring
-        # if the string is none
+        # if the string is less than equal to one
-            # return empty string
+            # return the original input
         # iterate the string
             # invoke palindrome checker and get the left and right index
             # if the length of the substring creates a new record